ruuda/blog/posts/build-system-insights.md

 The importance of fine-grained targets is a lesson I learned from Bazel.
 Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
-Ninja is also able to exploid fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
+Ninja is also able to exploit fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
 (Modulo C++ special case.)

 Ergonomics
 ----------

-**Startup time is important for command-line tools.**
+**Startup time is important for command-line tools.**<br>
 The overhead of interpreters or just in time compilers can be significant.

 My experience with Bazel is that although it builds quickly, it is slow to start.